 What Is Dependence?

-In contrast, when patients are asking “Am I an addict?” they must also consider if it is addiction or physical dependence.
 The terms addiction and dependence are often used interchangeably by people, but this is not correct.
-A physical dependence is not the same as having an addiction to drugs and/or alcohol.
+Physical dependence is not the same as having an addiction to drugs and/or alcohol.
 While most people with an addiction also have a dependence on the substance, not everyone with a physical dependence on the substance is addicted.

 Ready to get help?Let's get started nowLet our treatment experts call you today.